Peer Network Groups Announced

 The intention is to be supported in the conceptualisation and development of unchartered territories in our practices.
 People + Place is an artists’ peer network led by artist Laura Eldret, in partnership with MTP (More Than Ponies), and supported by ‘a space’ arts.

-Currently a call for Expressions of Interest is live, with a deadline of 26th June.
+Currently a call for Expressions of Interest is live, with an extended deadline of 23rd July.
 For more details and to apply to join the group please download and read the document below.

 Critical Exchange with Celeste Ingrams